cs1302uga/cs1302-ce02/README.md

 ## Course-Specific Learning Outcomes

 * **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
+* **LO1.c:** Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.

 ## Questions